NASA-Planetary-Science/sbpy/docs/sbpy/activity/gas.rst

 The following example shows the usage of the function.
 This LTE model does not include photodissociation, but it does serve as way to obtain educated first guesses for other models within sbpy.
-For more information on the parameters that are needed for the function follow the link for the function `from_Drahus` in `~sbpy.activity.LTE` under Reference/API section.
+For more information on the parameters that are needed for the function see `~sbpy.activity.LTE.from_Drahus`.

 .. doctest-skip::